-(A) A topographic map of existing site conditions, including any existing stormwater facilities.

-(B) A map and/or drawing or sketch of the proposed contour or topographic map of proposed site conditions, including locations of proposed stormwater facilities.

-(C) Methodologies, assumptions, site parameters and supporting design calculations used in analyzing the existing conditions site hydrology.

-(D) Review of available geologic, topographic, and soils maps and ground water condition information for the site area and/or the construction of sub-level structures.

-(E) Review of locations of nearby public and private wells, critical aquifer recharge areas (CARA), as well as any existing geotechnical engineering reports or studies for sites within the vicinity.

-(F) Where a geotechnical site characterization report will be required in the final Stormwater Plan; results of field exploration, test pits/bores, and results of surface reconnaissance of the site and adjacent properties.
-A preliminary evaluation of the potential impact from groundwater on the existing and proposed stormwater drainage facilities, roadways, and public infrastructure, including consideration of indications that a seasonally high groundwater table may occur.
-All relevant geotechnical information related to the project and all site-specific soil logs and subsurface testing information should be included in the drainage report or provided in a separate report prepared and stamped by a professional engineer registered in the State of Washington.
+- (a) A topographic map of existing site conditions, including any existing stormwater facilities. - (b) A map and/or drawing or sketch of the proposed contour or topographic map of proposed site conditions, including locations of proposed stormwater facilities. - (c) Methodologies, assumptions, site parameters and supporting design calculations used in analyzing the existing conditions site hydrology. - (d) Review of available geologic, topographic, and soils maps and ground water condition information for the site area and/or the construction of sub-level structures. - (e) Review of locations of nearby public and private wells, critical aquifer recharge areas (CARA), as well as any existing geotechnical engineering reports or studies for sites within the vicinity. - (f) Where a geotechnical site characterization report will be required in the final Stormwater Plan; results of field exploration, test pits/bores, and results of surface reconnaissance of the site and adjacent properties.
+A preliminary evaluation of the potential impact from groundwater on the existing and proposed stormwater drainage facilities, roadways, and public infrastructure, including consideration of indications that a seasonally high groundwater table may occur. - (g) Site limitations identified. - (h) The Public Services Director, or his or her designee, may require other engineered portions of the Stormwater Plan to be submitted before preliminary subdivision approval or CUP approval as needed to determine how such development proposes to provide for drainage such that the development does not conflict with present drainage patterns, or create a drainage problem within itself or for its neighbors.

-(G) Site limitations identified.

-(H) The Public Services Director, or his or her designee, may require other engineered portions of the Stormwater Plan to be submitted before preliminary subdivision approval or CUP approval as needed to determine how such development proposes to provide for drainage such that the development does not conflict with present drainage patterns, or create a drainage problem within itself or for its neighbors.

-(iv) Identify natural drainage easements on the plat site plan and record drainage easements on the plat in accordance with YCC 12.10.230 (When a Stormwater Drainage Easement Is Required).
+(iv) Identify natural drainage easements on the plat site plan and record drainage easements on the plat in accordance with YCC 12.10.230 (Drainage Easements).

-(v) Following ~~county~~County Stormwater Plan approval, provide a construction schedule to the Public Services Department a minimum of two weeks prior to construction to allow Yakima County Public Services inspections.
+(v) Following county Stormwater Plan approval, provide a construction schedule to the Public Services Department a minimum of two weeks prior to construction to allow County inspections;